Ariadne (drug): Use and effects

-Ariadne (also known as 4C-D, 4C-DOM, α-Et-2C-D, BL-3912, or dimoxamine) is a little-known psychoactive drug.
-It is a homologue of the psychedelics 2C-D and DOM.
-Ariadne was first synthesized by Alexander Shulgin.
-In his book PiHKAL, Shulgin reported testing Ariadne up to a dose of 32 mg, and reported that it produced "the alert of a psychedelic, with none of the rest of the package".
+In his 1991 book PiHKAL, Alexander Shulgin reported human tests of Ariadne at doses of up to 32 mg orally, finding that it produced "the alert of a psychedelic, with none of the rest of the package".
 Very little published data exists about the human pharmacology of Ariadne apart from Shulgin's limited testing; unpublished human trials reportedly observed some psychoactive effects, but no hallucinations.